cap-js/docs/cds/cdl.md

 Elements of entities and aspects can be specified with a calculation expression, in which you can refer to other elements of the same entity/aspect.

-Today CAP CDS only supports calculated elements with a value expression with "on-read" semantics.
+Today CAP CDS only supports calculated elements with a value expression.
+For these, you can differentiate two variants: "on-read" and "on-write".
+The difference between them is the point in time when the expression is evaluated.

 <span id="beforeonread" />